 Procedure

 Participants were seated in front of a monitor and told they would watch a very short video, during which their eye movements would be recorded.
 They were asked to stay still and to keep their eyes on the screen.
 The experimenter then began the video, which consisted of a five-point calibration, two training trials, and sixteen novel trials.
-The experimenter then stepped away from the screen until the video was over.
+The experimenter then stepped away from the screen until the experiment was over.